5.5 Configuration Management and Traceability

 • Which tests prove that a release criterion was satisfied?

-The exam trap is to reduce traceability to a spreadsheet of requirements and tests.
+The exam trap is reducing traceability to a spreadsheet of requirements and tests.
 A trace link is useful only if it helps decisions.
 If a high-risk requirement changes, traceability should reveal affected tests, data, automation, defects, and reports.
-If a defect is severe, traceability should reveal the test basis, test object version, and coverage area.
+If a defect is severe, traceability should reveal the test basis, test-object version, and coverage area.
+Distinguish CM (about versions and identity) from traceability (about relationships and coverage).

 CI/CD and Automated CM

-A strong pipeline records the source revision, build artifact, dependency versions, environment configuration, deployed services, test suite version, test data, and test results.
+A strong pipeline records the source revision, build artifact, dependency versions, environment configuration, deployed services, test-suite version, test data, and test results.
 A weak pipeline says "main failed last night" without enough evidence to recreate the event.
-For CTFL, remember that version number language usually points toward CM, while coverage relationship language often points toward traceability.
+For CTFL, remember that version-number language usually points to CM, while coverage-relationship language usually points to traceability.

 Practical Example

 A test case fails on mobile checkout.
-Good CM records the app build, operating system, device model, browser or native app version, payment service stub version, feature flags, test account, test data, and script version.
-Good traceability connects the failure to the checkout requirement, payment product risk, executed test case, defect report, and retest result.
+Good CM records the app build, operating system, device model, browser or native-app version, payment-service stub version, feature flags, test account, test data, and script version.
+Good traceability connects the failure to the checkout requirement, the payment product risk, the executed test case, the defect report, and the retest result.

-Together, CM and traceability make test evidence trustworthy.
-CM says exactly what was used.
-Traceability says how it relates to objectives, risks, requirements, defects, and decisions.
+Together, CM and traceability make test evidence trustworthy: CM says exactly what was used, and traceability says how it relates to objectives, risks, requirements, defects, and decisions.

 Test Your Knowledge